oreillymedia/production-resources/illustrations/index.md

 *	Don't save screenshots as JPEGs.
 Please use TIF, PNG, or BMP.
 *	Please capture the smallest necessary area when a full desktop screenshot is not required.
 The less in the screenshot, the easier it will be for your audience to read it.
 *	Let us know if you require callouts, and supply one file with callouts added and one without.
 (Callouts are text, circles, lines, and arrows added to screenshots or photos that label or describe elements.)
+Here is an example of a figure submitted with desired callouts and then the clean image file for our illustrator to add callouts to:

 ### Drawn Illustrations